Ellon waste water plant filters wash up at Newburgh

 The Turning the Plastic Tide project said it had removed more than 2,400 of the devices from a 600m (1,969ft) stretch of shoreline at Newburgh.

-It said Scottish Water and Scottish Environment Protection Agency had been alerted to the incident.
+It said Scottish Water and Scottish Environment Protection Agency (Sepa) had been alerted to the incident.

 Scottish Water said its waste water plant at near Ellon had been "overwhelmed" by a river during recent heavy rain.